dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/index.md

 uid: core/what-is-new/index
 ---

-# What is new in EF core
+# What is new in EF Core

 ## Future releases